 The app has assisted more than 7,000 couples in getting pregnant.
 More than that, however, it’s also assisted them in figuring out precisely what types of fertility issues they’re struggling with.

-Best Ovulation App for Gender Prediction: Fertility & Period Tracker
+Best Fertility Tracking Apps for Gender Prediction: Fertility & Period Tracker

 Would you like to have a little fun with your ovulation tracker app?
 Do you believe in the Chinese gender prediction chart?